x702-obfuscated/Python-Notes/1-Comments-Data-Variables-Operators/3-Data.md

 <br>

 # `String Literals <class 'str'>`
+Basically: Strings are text data written in quotes.

-Strings are a collection of characters.
+Specifically: Strings are a collection of characters enclosed in quotes.
 > * Strings are surronded by single `''` or double quotes `""`

 ```python